 Fez grew ever since to become one of the largest in the world, under the Almohad rule between 1170 and 1180, with an estimated 200,000 people living there.
 It reached its zenith in the Marinid era.
 Numerous Madrasas, Mosques, Zawiyas, and city gates were constructed which survived up until today.

 Nowadays Fez includes a considerable number of religious, civil, and military monuments that brought about a multicultural society.
-Its architecture is characterized by construction techniques and decoration developed over a period of more than twelve centuries, and where local knowledge and skills were interwoven with diverse outside inspiration (Andalusian, Oriental, and African).
-The Medina of Fez is now considered as one of the most extensive and best conserved historic towns in the Arab-Muslim world.
+Its architecture is characterized by construction techniques and decoration developed over a period of more than twelve centuries, and where local knowledge and skills were interwoven with diverse outside inspirations (Andalusian, Oriental, and African).
+The Medina of Fez is now considered as one of the most extensive and best-conserved historic towns in the Arab-Muslim world.

 Fes Jdid, the relatively newer part (7 centuries old) of the Medina, will be visited after you have a delightful lunch break.
 Fes Jdid itinerary comprises Dar Batha museum, Jnan Sbil gardens, the Mellah (Jewish Quarter), Ben Danan synagogue, the gates of Dar El Mekhzen, and the end of the tour will be at Burj al-Shamal for a panoramic view over the city.